bpolaszek/bentools-etl/README.md

 Creating your own Extractor / Transformers / Loaders
 --------------------------------------------------

-You can implement `ExtractorInterface`, `TransformerInterface` and `LoaderInterface`, or basically use simple `callable` with the same signatures.
+You can implement `ExtractorInterface`, `TransformerInterface`, and `LoaderInterface`.
+Alternatively, use simple `callable` functions with the same signatures.

 Here's another example:
 ```php